bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 `Jupyter`_ notebooks are computable documents often used for exploratory work, data analysis, teaching, and demonstration.
 A notebook is a series of *input cells* that can be individually executed to display their output immediately after the cell.
-In addition to  *Classic Notebooks*, there are also notebooks for the newer *JupyterLab* project.
+In addition to  *Classic* notebooks, there are also notebooks for the newer *JupyterLab* project.
 Bokeh can embed both standalone and Bokeh server content with either.